da-wi/cartographr/README.md

 save_map(plot = plot_vienna, filename="vienna.pdf")
 ```

-## Exploring Palettes
+## Palette overview

-We set the output size for our maps and prepare to load OpenStreetMap
-(OSM) data for Hamburg, Germany.
+Load OpenStreetMap (OSM) data for Hamburg, Germany.

 ``` r
 hamburg <- get_osmdata(lat = 53.545, lon = 10.000, x_distance = 1200)
 ```

-Here, we create a data frame `df_pal` that contains a list of palette
+Create a tibble `df_pal` that contains a list of palette names.
+Then,
-names.
-We then use a row-wise operation to apply each palette to our map
+use a row-wise operation to apply each palette to our map data (osm) and
-data (osm) and store the resulting plot object.
-This allows us to see
+store the resulting plot object.
-how each palette affects the map’s appearance.

 ``` r
 df_pal <- tibble (palettes= c("alphabet", "arctic","autumn", "bw",